Your captions look perfect inside CapCut.

 - CapCut passes through or amplifies it

-- Solution: Fix source footage in other software first
+- Solution: Fix the source footage in other software first

 Platform algorithm: